mdblabs/githubpages-ram/README.md

  ```
  Save it, and close it.

-4. Run Vagrant and provision:
+4. Run Vagrant to build the VM, and provisioning it:
  ```
  vagrant up
  ```